PFTL/website/content/blog/13_storing_data.rst

     f.write('{:.3f}\n'.format(data))

-Now you can see the decimals up to the third place.
+Now you are storing all the decimals up to the third place.
 Formatting strings deserves a post on its own.
 But you can see the basic options here.
 If you are working with integers, for instance, or with larger floating point numbers (not between 0 and 1), you may want to specify how much space the numbers are going to take.
 For instance, you can try:

 .. code-block:: python